vamshipulluri9/covid-emergency-assisitance/README.md

 # Covid Emergency Assisance

+#### This Website is temporarily deployed at https://covid-emergency-assistance2.herokuapp.com/

 ## Description
 Covid emergency assistance is a fully functional Web application which is aimed at providing the emergency resources to patients with need.